Mrrichh/requirement-analysis/README.md

 - **Requirement Analysis and Modeling**
   - Analyzing requirements to detect conflicts, redundancies, or ambiguities.
   - Creating models and diagrams (like **use case diagrams**) to represent system behavior and interactions
+## 📂 Types of Requirements

+In software development, requirements are broadly categorized into **Functional** and **Non-functional** requirements.
+Both play a critical role in ensuring the system works as expected and meets user needs.

+### ⚙️ Functional Requirements
+Functional requirements describe **what the system should do** – the core features and capabilities of the application.
+They define interactions between the system and its users.

+**Examples for the Booking Management System:**
+- Users should be able to **create accounts** and **log in**.
+- The system should allow users to **search for available bookings**.
+- Users should be able to **make, edit, or cancel bookings**.
+- The system should **send booking confirmations via email/SMS**.
+- Admins should be able to **manage users, bookings, and availability**.

+### 🛡️ Non-functional Requirements
+Non-functional requirements describe **how the system performs its functions**.
+They define quality attributes such as performance, security, usability, and reliability.

+**Examples for the Booking Management System:**
+- The system should be available **24/7** with at least **99% uptime**.
+- Average search response time should be **under 2 seconds**.
+- User data must be **encrypted** and protected against unauthorized access.
+- The system should support both **desktop and mobile devices**.
+- The interface should be **intuitive, user-friendly, and accessible** (WCAG compliant).